What is eCommerce?

 When customers place an order online, they leave their names and contact details, which will enable sellers to offer them a more personalised shopping experience.
 Adding a friendly touch to correspondence by including the customer’s first name goes a long way and if they subscribe to newsletters, over time sellers will gain a list of customers with whom they can potentially generate more sales.

-Which Ecommerce Platform Should I go for?
+Which E-commerce Platform Should I Go for?

 There are three types of selling platforms that you can choose from; an online marketplace, a readymade eCommerce platform, or your own bespoke (tailor-made) eCommerce website.